walmartlabs/lacinia/docs/subscriptions/streamer.rst

 A real implementation might use Clojure core.async, subscribe to a JMS queue, or an almost unbounded number of other options.

-Regardless, the streamer provides the stream of source values, but making successive calls to the provided source stream callback function, and it provides a way to cleanup the subscription, by returning a cleanup function.
+Regardless, the streamer provides the stream of source values, by making successive calls to the provided source stream callback function, and it provides a way to cleanup the subscription, by returning a cleanup function.